olivDiogo/SmartHome/docs/glossary.md

 ### Unit

 [unit]: #unit
-_Is the unit of measurement of the physical quantity that each [sensor] will measure.
+_Is the unit of unit of the physical quantity that each [sensor] will measure.
 It has a description._

 ### Value

 [value]: #value
-_The value is the measurement itself of the physical quantity that each [sensor] will measure.
+_The value is the unit itself of the physical quantity that each [sensor] will measure.
 It has a quantity and a [unit]._

 ## Supported Sensors